 What work does SnapADU do in-house?

-We are a general contractor and provide a design/build service, meaning you can work with us for your entire project.
+We are a licensed general contractor and provide a design/build service, meaning you work with us for your entire project and we are fully accountable.
 We will be on point for getting the job done during design, permitting and in the field.
 We subcontract out trades like concrete, framing, drywall, plumbing, electrical, HVAC, tile & stucco.
 We also partner with select septic companies, geotechnical engineers, civil engineers, and structural engineers for the site planning phase of the work.
-All the rest of the work is done in-house by our team.
+All the rest of the work is done in-house by our team, including design & permitting.

 Do I need to have plans before I start with SnapADU?

 What areas do you serve?

 We build ADUs throughout San Diego, including Oceanside, Carlsbad, Encinitas, Vista, San Marcos, Escondido, Cardiff, Solana Beach, Del Mar, Carmel Valley, Rancho Santa Fe, Rancho Bernardo, Poway, Fallbrook, Bonsall and surrounding areas.
 See our service area map.

 What construction type does SnapADU use?

 Our ADUs are “stick built” construction and are not mobile or manufactured homes.
 All of our ADUs are built on site using conventional framing methods, though we utilize some offsite processes that improve our quality control and timeline.
 We regularly evaluate new technology to make sure we are offering a competitive product.

 Are you the same as Moore Construction?